 Is Burning a Chemical or Physical Change?

 Here’s the thing: most of us learned in school that burning something turns it into ash, smoke, and heat.
 But when you really dig into it, the answer isn’t as simple as “chemical” or “physical.”
 It’s a question that trips up even seasoned science buffs.
-Why?
+Day to day, why?
 Because burning isn’t just one type of change—it’s a process that blurs the line between the two.

 Let’s start with the basics.
-A physical change is when a substance changes form but keeps its chemical makeup.
-Because of that, think ice melting into water.
+But here’s where it gets tricky: burning also involves physical changes.
+That’s a chemical reaction, right?
+Think ice melting into water.
+That's why a physical change is when a substance changes form but keeps its chemical makeup.
 The molecules are still H₂O, just arranged differently.
-A chemical change, on the other hand, creates new substances.
+Think about it: the wood shrinks, turns black, and releases gases.
 Like when you burn wood—turning it into carbon dioxide, water vapor, and ash.
-That’s a chemical reaction, right?
-But here’s where it gets tricky: burning also involves physical changes.
-The wood shrinks, turns black, and releases gases.
+Which means a chemical change, on the other hand, creates new substances.
 So is it both?

 The short version is: yes, but the deeper answer depends on what you’re focusing on.
 Let’s break it down.